-Applicants must be able to clearly state the changes and/or modifications in business which illustrate growth or anticipate growth in business through change in business approach, product delivery/consumer-focused strategies, new product offerings, etc. How will business remain competitive?
-Failure to provide information may reduce the applicant's scoring under this criterion.
+The applicant must be able to clearly state the changes and/or modifications in business which illustrate growth or anticipate growth in business through change in business approach, product delivery/consumer-focused strategies, new product offerings, etc. How will business remain competitiveness?
+Failure to provide information, may reduce the applicant scoring under this criterion.

-Corridor Impact/ CBE (30%)
+Corridor Impact/CBE (30%)